raiden-network/spec/terminology.rst

    Unlock
    Unlock message
-       An offchain Raiden message that contains a new :term:`balance proof` after a Hash Time Lock is unlocked.
+       An offchain Raiden message that contains a new :term:`balance proof` after a :term:`Hash Time Lock` is unlocked.
 See :ref:`unlock-message` for details.

    Raiden Light Client
        A client that does not mediate payments.